sischei/self_justified_equilibria/README.md

 This [Julia-based](https://julialang.org/) code repository supplements the work of [Felix Kuebler](https://sites.google.com/site/fkubler/) and [Simon Scheidegger](https://sites.google.com/site/simonscheidegger), titled _[Self-Justified Equilibria: Existence and Computation](#citation)_ (Kubler and Scheidegger; Journal of the European Economic Association (JEEA), 2025).

 * This repository contains two distinct folders:
-  1. ["Replication Codes"](code): Replication codes for *Section 6 - Application of SJE: A High-Dimensional Stochastic Production Economy*, where a complex, nonlinear, high-dimensional stochastic production economy is solved with the SJE algorithm.
+  1. ["Replication codes"](code): Replication codes for *Section 6 - Application of SJE: A High-Dimensional Stochastic Production Economy*, where a complex, nonlinear, high-dimensional stochastic production economy is solved with the SJE algorithm.
   Notice that the codes provided here complement *Section 5 - The numerical method*, where the algorithmic underpinnings of the code are outlined.

-  2. ["Replication of Figures"](code/figures_replication): Replication routine for plotting all the figures that are presented in the paper.
+  2. ["Replication of figures"](code/figures_replication): Replication routine for plotting all the figures that are presented in the paper.

 ### Replication of the numerical results